FlowFuse/website/src/blog/2024/09/node-red-if-else-logic-guide.md

 ### Using Function Node

 The [Function](/node-red/core-nodes/function/) node allows for more complex logic by writing JavaScript.
-It's suitable when you need more control or when multiple values need to be checked together.
+It's suitable when you need more control, or multiple values must be checked together.

 For demonstration purposes, let's use the temperature example where we determine whether to turn the air conditioner on or off based on the temperature: